adityaathalye/shite/README.md

 # Backstory

-I accidentally started blogging after a long haitus.
+I accidentally restarted blogging after a long haitus.
 Before I could get words into the cloud, I muddled about with "modern" Static Site Generators.
 Because WordPress is so last century (or so I told myself).
 Then I got annoyed by the SSG Jamstack bespoke templating building etc. magic.
 Now I am going down the dark